(Added by the Checks amendment.)

 All Checks start the same way, so Steps 1 and 2 are the same.

-Step 3a: If the Check expires before the receiver can cash it, the Check can no longer be cashed but remains in the ledger.
+Step 3a: If the Check expires before the recipient can cash it, the Check can no longer be cashed but the object remains in the ledger.

 Step 4a: After a Check expires, anyone may cancel it by submitting a CheckCancel transaction.
 That transaction removes the Check from the ledger.